indigoparadox/maug/README.md

 - Memory allocation uses a flat model (calloc/free), with no handle management.
 - Standard library calls are allowed, so long as they are universally available even in very old C89 compilers.

+## Roadmap

+- Rename Retroflat functions with maug\_ to create a coherent namespace.

+- Clearly enumerate which headers rely on which to create modular hierarchy.

+- Solidify API.

+- Setup Makefile to compile .solib/.dll/.ovl dynamic libs.

 ## Modules